Are visitors to your blog really engaged in your content?

 2. Audience Engagement rate

-In Google analytics there is a section to show engagement.
+During your process of learning how to use Google Analytics you will find a section that measures engagement.
 In this it shows how long visitors stayed on your site.

 Beware: When somebody only visits one page Google puts them in the 0 to 10 second category irrespective of how long they spend on your page.
 The reason is that Google measures engagement when a visitor moves between pages!